 How to represent system structure and function How to represent hierarchical structure How to represent processes concisely (global PoV) How to represent processes in detail (global PoV) How to represent processes in detail (actor PoV) How to represent coupled money & product/ service flows How to represent causal mental models and reasoning How to represent semantic categories in text

 Academic Mentoring℠ — academic guidance in a reflective mode Academic Activism℠ — community awareness in a reflective mode Cognitive Coaching℠ — praxis project guidance in a facilitative mode Boutique Consulting℠ — praxis project guidance in a counselling mode

 Insight Lectures℠ — educational talks with perspectives of praxis and theory Outreach Seminars℠ — explanatory/ presentational talks on mission themes

 Specialist Workshops℠ — short and focussed training sessions (X-ray Packs™, Masterclasses™) Scholarly Clubs℠ — broad cultural and communicational competences (Culture beneath technique™)

-Bringing Systems Planning℠ into effective action — e.g. carrying out original work — requires routine deployment workflows involving computer-based resources (i.e. software) or physical resources (i.e. hardware).
+Bringing Systems Planning℠ into effective action requires routine deployment workflows involving computer-based resources (i.e. software) or physical resources (i.e. hardware).